rmurphey/octopress/source/about/index.markdown

 ### Toura Mobile, New York, NY
 *Lead JavaScript Developer &mdash; November 2010 - April 2012*

-I joined the Toura team in a consulting role to help clean up a JavaScript mess, and joined full time as the lead developer on a team of varying skill levels.
-In that role, I guided the design and implementation of a client-side framework for developing content-rich, offline-capable mobile applications inside a PhoneGap wrapper.
+I initially worked with Toura in a consulting role to help clean up a JavaScript mess; later, I joined full time as the lead developer on a team of varying skill levels.
+I guided the design and implementation of a client-side framework for developing content-rich, offline-capable mobile applications inside a PhoneGap wrapper.
 I also gained familiarity with Ruby on Rails, the framework we used for the content management system that created the mobile